The Codex of Kairos

 Pathfinders develop the Powers of:

 - Question – identify and clarify the problem to be solved.
-In this Quest, Players develop a Design Brief.
+In this Quest, Players develop a Design Brief with a clear purpose statement.

 - Imagine – generate many possible solutions to the problem.
-In this Quest, Players keep a sketch-note Journal.
+In this Quest, Players keep a sketch-note Journal including mind maps.

 - Share – present the results of your Quests in a clear and compelling manner.
-In this Quest, Players will create a short presentation video.
+In this Quest, Players will create a short presentation video and make live presentations.

 The Pathfinder Series is a 10-week course that meets virtually once a week for 90 minutes with group discussions and workgroup meetings in between sessions.